Manong Hapon Invites You to His Dive Site

 Dive Palawan, a Challenge

-The variety of small fish that we ate at his house was always coupled with stories of trawl fishing, dynamite and cyanide fishing and other sort of illegal methods.
+Manong Hapon would always tell us stories about illegal fishing activities (trawl fishing, dynamite, and cyanide fishing), in his dive site as we eat the variety of small fish that he caught.
 And he’s worried beyond the effects of illegal fishing methods to the sea.
-I think he was worried that he would be grabbed of his passion and, in effect, his life.
+I think he was concerned that he would be grabbed of his passion and, in effect, his life.

 Manong Hapon doesn’t have a sophisticated scuba dive gear.
 He only had a self-made dive goggles.
-His are made of wood and pieces of shattered glass.
-His eyes are waning and the glasses were obviously not a prescription.
-I can’t wait to say this, no hi-tech gear just a bare passion to dive Palawan.
+He made them out of wood and pieces of shattered glass.
+His eyes are waning, and the hand-made goggles were obviously not a prescription glass.
+I can’t wait to say this, no hi-tech gear, just a bare passion for diving at his dive Palawan site.
 I challenge you to dive Palawan in those recycled gears.

 Dive Palawan, a Passion

 The satisfaction he gets from his dives could be different from the other divers.
-I don’t scuba dive so I can’t speak for Manong Hapon’s passion and the moments he has while down there with the underwater creatures and the scenery.
+I do not scuba dive, so I can’t speak for Manong Hapon’s passion and the moments he has while down there with the underwater creatures and the scenery.

 “Passion is a gift of the spirit combined with the totality of all the experiences we’ve lived through.
 It endows each of us with the power to live and communicate with unbridled enthusiasm.” – by Brian Norris